ABOUT JOZI BOOK FAIR

 The Context of the Launch of the JBF

 The launch of the JBF in 2009 took place against the background of the decline of the social movements that had emerged in South Africa, and indeed globally, at the end of the 1990s.
-At the global levc el, the battle of Seattle in 1999 signaled the resurgence of social movements that challenged the political and economic orthodoxy that had been dominant since the end of the 1970s.
+At the global level, the the political and economic orthodoxy that had been dominant since the end of the 1970s.
 This battle led to the launch of the World Social Forum in 2001.

 The JBF as a response